 In fact, “Events” fit perfectly in times where things need to be fast, hip, and fashionable, without taking too long or going too deep.
 Research done by Microsoft Corporation in 2015, shows that since the year 2000 (about when the mobile revolution began) the average attention span of mankind dropped from 12 seconds to 8 seconds.

-But there’s yet another thing—the global life changing impact of the so-called Social Media.
-The most notable example is of course Facebook, a company having the staggering amount of more than 2 billion monthly active users worldwide (statistics 2017 from Facebook Corporation).
+But there’s yet another thing—the global life-changing impact of the so-called Social Media.
+The most notable example is of course Facebook, a company having the staggering amount of more than 2 billion monthly active users worldwide (statistics of 2017 from Facebook Corporation).

-But let’s get back to our hip Thai Massage Events.
-We observe a growing offer on a growing number of global and local event-sites (including Facebook Events and Groups) on which Thai Bodywork education providers display or advertise their upcoming courses and workshops.
-Yet, the attribution “Program,” “Course,” or “Workshop” is increasingly avoided in favor of the much cooler word “Event.”
+But let’s get back to our ‘hip’ Thai Massage Events.
+We observe a growing offer on a growing number of global and local event-sites (including Facebook Events and Groups) on which Thai Massage and Thai Healing Arts education providers display or advertise their upcoming courses and workshops.
+Yet, the attribution Program, Course, or Workshop is increasingly avoided in favor of the much cooler word Event.

 Anyway, things change, the world changes.
 The way we look for “things to do” changes, has changed already for lots of people.
 It seems we don’t necessarily look for the “things we want to do,” no, instead we’re looking for the “time slots” allowed by our ever-busy schedules, and hook up on any available “what’s there to do” paying ever less attention to the actual quality of what’s offered.

 I have the feeling there’s a predominant tendency of not “making” time, but simply “taking” events, and that in fact seems to me the foundation and drive of what I’d like to describe as “The Events Generation.”

 But perhaps I’m just getting old and senile longing for the good old times, perhaps I see things too gloomy, and perhaps it’s just me who has “missed-out” on modern, contemporary, and even sought after developments.